KyleNoahHiers/Sun-Cast-EMP/README.md

-#  SunCast API Documentation
+#  SunCast Module Documentation

-The `SunCast` API is designed to facilitate solar production and load demand predictions based on weather and energy usage data.
+The `SunCast` Module is designed to facilitate solar production and load demand predictions based on weather and energy usage data.
 It utilizes trained machine learning models to make predictions and can automatically train these models if they have not been trained already.

 ## Initialization

-To start using the `SunCast` API, initialize the `SunCast` class with paths to your input data files:
+To start using the `SunCast` Module, initialize the `SunCast` class with paths to your input data files:

 ```python
 sun_cast = SunCast(egauge_file, weather_file, weather_predict, load_predict)